mattpap/masters-thesis/sphinx/src/algorithms.rst

 as a part of two (or more) adjacent rectangles, we only count roots located on the northern and western edges, and on the north--western corner of an isolation rectangle.

-The current implementation of Collins--Krandick algorithm in SymPy is suboptimal and there are several possible enhancements, some of listed in [Collins1992infallible]_, which ought to make complex root isolation in SymPy much faster.
+The current implementation of Collins--Krandick algorithm in |sympy| is suboptimal and there are several possible enhancements, some of listed in [Collins1992infallible]_, which ought to make complex root isolation in |sympy| much faster.

 Collins--Krandick algorithm seems to be a good candidate for parallelization on multiple processors, although the author is not aware of any work tackling this problem.
 An approach